osmandapp/docs/content/osmand/plugins/contour-lines.md

     - the minimum zoom level at which Slope angle colors are expected to be viewable on the map; and
     - the maximum zoom level at which the colors are expected to disappear;
 - **{% data variables.ios-values.map_settings_legend %}** - the legend of colors to show the angle range at which the steepness of the slope can differ.
 For more details, refer to [Wikipedia](https://en.m.wikipedia.org/wiki/Grade_(slope))
-- **{% data variables.ios-values.osmand_live_available_maps %}** - an offer to download a Slope map if none is still downloaded for the current geographical location displayed on the screen.
+- **{% data variables.ios-values.osmand_live_available_maps %}** - an offer to download a Slope package if none is still downloaded for the current geographical location displayed on the screen.

 ![Terrain menu slopes iOS](/assets/images/plugins/contour-lines/terrain_menu_slopes_ios.png)